csning1998/on-premise-gitlab-deployment/README.md

     - **`9) Purge All Libvirt Resources`**:

-        This option executes `purge_libvirt_resources "all"`, which **only deletes** all virtual machines, virtual networks, and storage pools created by this project, but **will preserve** Packer's output images and Terraform's local state files.
+        This option executes `libvirt_resource_purger "all"`, which **only deletes** all virtual machines, virtual networks, and storage pools created by this project, but **will preserve** Packer's output images and Terraform's local state files.
 This is suitable for scenarios where you only want to clean up virtualization resources without clearing the project state.

     - **`10) Reset Packer and Terraform`**: